AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 | Enrollment of Clients           | /simpleenroll   |
 | Re-enrollment of Clients        | /simplereenroll |

-This MAY include the following API endpoints:
+The EST Server MAY include the following API endpoints:

 | Operation                       | Operation path  |
 | ------------------------------- | --------------- |